 You will also be expected to carry out independent study and other personal development activities alongside your programme, such as additional workshops, an Extended Project Qualification, leisure extracurricular activities, volunteering or work experience, or part-time employment.

 At NCC we’re committed to ensuring that your studies are career focused and are linked to your future goals.
 Develop a new skill, learn how to be a leader, volunteer for a good cause and keep fit through sport.
 Enhance your learning and make the most of the array of activities on offer to help you stand out from the crowd when applying for university, an Apprenticeship or a job.

 We have a fully-equipped photography studio with dark room, lighting rig and industry standard editing software.
 You’ll also have access to DSLR cameras to develop your photography skills.

 Progression and Careers

-Some universities require students to complete a Foundation Diploma in Art and Design (FAD) at College before progressing; we offer this at Nelson and Colne College University Centre.
+Some universities require students to complete a Foundation Diploma in Art and Design at College before progressing on to university.
+We offer this at Nelson and Colne College University Centre.
 However many of our students progress directly to university.

 Former students have gone on to study art related disciplines at a number of top universities including the University of Edinburgh, the University of Manchester, the University of Bradford, Kingston University and Leeds College of Art.
 They have progressed onto exciting degree programmes such as Graphic Design, Photojournalism, Fashion Photography, Commercial Photography and Forensic Photography, to name but a few.